TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 If you accidentally close your shell, you will need to navigate to the directory containing the key and re-run this command.

+If you are not using your own machine, you are done with this portion of the workshop!
+Feel free to relax and explore Cloud Console until the presentation resumes.

 #### Using your own machine

 Before doing the above, you'll need to download [`gcloud`](https://cloud.google.com/sdk/gcloud/) first.
 As an extra step, you'll need to login with: